 Have you ever thought about visiting the Corning Museum of Glass with Kids?
 I’ve always wanted to but I wasn’t sure if it was kid friendly.
-I had also heard great things about their glass making classes.
 We decided to give it a try and planned a last minute weekend getaway to Corning, NY.
-I booked a Sandblasting class and planned on spending the day exploring the museum.
-Early Saturday morning we surprised the kids with a weekend getaway and some much needed quality family time.

 Disclosure: My family received a Sandblasting Class in exchange for my review.
 My priority is to be honest and authentic with my valued readers.
 My opinion is always my own.
 Read more about my Disclosure Policy.